bcgov/devops-platform-workshops/101_materials/101quiz.md

 - c) Only one pod runs inside a container
 - d) Only one container runs inside a pod

 I want two pods to communicate with each other.
-What needs to be true for this to happen?
+Which of these scenarios would allow this?
-- a) Both pods need to be running on the same node
+- a) Both pods are running on the same node
-- b) Both pods need to be running in the same namespace
+- b) Both pods are running in the same namespace
-- c) Both pods need to be running in the same container
+- c) Both pods are running in the same container
-- d) Record numbers of salmon are in the strait
+- d) Record numbers of orcas are in the Georgia Strait

 ## BCGov-specific patterns